waynchi/HumanEditBench/README.md

 ## Configuration

-All configuration and environment variables are defined in the `editbench.config` file.
+All configuration and environment variables are defined in the `HEB.config` file.
 To run new generations, please set the following variables:

 | Variable | Description |